KVEN: KACY

-The station was first licensed in 1957 as KYNE.
+The station was first licensed on October 23, 1958 as KYNE.
 When it finally signed on the following year, the station adopted the call letters KACY.
 Branded "KACY 152" (pronounced "Kay-cee one-fifty-two"), it broadcast a top 40 format and used the slogan "Boss of the Beach".
 KACY was one of the first stations to broadcast the weekly countdown show American Top 40 when it debuted in 1970.
 In 1971, program director Bill Tanner adjusted the station's format from a simple top 40 playlist to a mix of current hits, older songs, and album tracks.

 Several KACY disc jockeys went on to greater prominence in their subsequent careers.
 During KACY's first few years on the air, Robert W. Morgan (at the time known on-air as Bob Morgan) hosted a live nightly program at the now-defunct Wagon Wheel Bowl in Oxnard before becoming a famed "Boss Jock" at KHJ in Los Angeles.
 "Shotgun" Tom Kelly was also heard on KACY in the early 1970s (as Bobby "Shotgun" McCallister); later, he moved on to major markets such as San Diego (appearing on KGB-FM and KCBQ) and Los Angeles (heard on KRTH as recently as 2016).
 TV host Bob Eubanks is another notable former KACY 152 DJ.

 In June 1976, Dellar Broadcasting sold KACY to CTW Communications — a subsidiary of New York City-based Children's Television Workshop, producer of Sesame Street — for $866,000.
 Three years later, on May 3, 1979, CTW Communications sold KACY and its FM sister station (now KOCP) to Channel Islands Radio Co. for $1.69 million.

 In November 1982, Channel Islands Broadcasting sold KACY/KACY-FM to Sunbeam Radio Partnership for $2.59 million.
 Sunbeam Radio was a joint venture of two Miami-based businessmen: Edmund Ansin, president of WCKT parent Sunbeam Television, and Harold A. Frank, vice president and general manager of WINZ-AM-FM; Frank became the new general manager of the Oxnard stations.

 During its KACY era, the station increased daytime power to 50,000 watts.
 Later, the daytime power was rolled back to the previous 10,000 watts.
 The nighttime power remains unchanged at 1,000 watts.